Interactive Table Visualization with lc_table_*

 mobileFontSize Automatic font size calculation

-desktopVerticalPadding No padding (0px)
+desktopVerticalPadding No padding (0px), only base padding

-mobileVerticalPadding No padding (0px)
+mobileVerticalPadding No padding (0px), only base padding

 hideRowSeparators Row separators shown